julzelements/ftr-julian-scharf/docs/compromises.md

 ```

 A traditional implementation of a timer may expect the remaining interval time to be preserved and resumed.
 To fix this, the timer would need a global state reference.
 I decided to leave this out in the interest of keeping the app simpler.

-## Testing

-e2e tests arent' perfect.
-CLI testing is hard.
-Needs more state change unit tests if it was production grade.

-## Accuracy

-The map stores the numbers as ints.
-If a user inputs an integer past the safe limit of javascript, it may get rounded and stored as a different int.
-It might be better to store the numbers as strings.